praatibhsurana/Breast-Cancer-Prediction-SVM/README.md

 ## Brief
 The project was carried out on the breast cancer dataset compiled for research.
-It can be found at: [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)
+It can be found at: [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) and also on [kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data)

 ### Attribute Information: